How To Save Hundreds On Your Mobile Phone Bill In 3 Easy Steps

-To illustrate the simplicity of switching to an Mobile Virtual Network Operator (MVNO), this article documents my experiences buying an unlocked phone, migrating to a cheaper plan and then optimizing my phone for inexpensive operation.
+To illustrate the simplicity of switching to a Mobile Virtual Network Operator (MVNO), this article documents my experiences buying an unlocked phone, migrating to a cheaper plan and then optimizing my phone to reduce data usage.
 While your savings with this technique might vary, the average user can cut their bill in half.

-- First, you must not be under contract with a mobile phone carrier.
+- You must not be under contract with a mobile phone carrier.

-- Third, you must live within an area covered by your selected MVNO.
+- You must live within the coverage area of your preferred MVNO.